Skip to main content

 }

 This pre-screening is a vital token economy optimisation.
 Most user messages are simple acknowledgements (“okay,” “thanks,” “got it”) and don’t contain extractable facts.
-By using a cheaper model for the initial check, we avoid running expensive, more powerful LLMs unnecessarily, saving both cost and latency.
+By using a cheaper model for the initial check, we avoid running expensive, more powerful LLMs unnecessarily.
+Saves both cost and latency.

-If the triage nurse identifies a message as potentially containing critical information, we then escalate it to a more powerful LLM.
-This “specialist” model is prompted with a much more detailed task: to precisely extract, categorise, and even score the facts.
+If the triage nurse flags a message as potentially containing critical information, it gets escalated to a more powerful LLM.
+This “specialist” model is prompted to precisely extract, categorise, and score the facts.

 // processing/criticalInfoProcessor.js